|Basic Necromancy: 10% of enemy creatures killed are resurrected (5% in HotA) .|

 - Level of Necromancy skill

 First, the total number of raised Skeletons can never exceed the number of creatures slain in combat.
 Second, the total health of raised Skeletons can never exceed the total health of killed creatures.
-Third, the level of Necromancy skill used in calculations can never be more than 100%.
-Although it is technically possible for a hero to have Necromancy skill above 100%.
-These rules in Shadow of Death are applied to every killed stack individually (in Horn of the Abyss the amount of creatures raised is calculated by the overall number of killed creatures), and always rounded down.
-In addition, one creature is always received from the combat where the winning hero has Necromancy skill of any level and at least one creature is killed.
+Third, the level of Necromancy skill used in calculations can never be more than 100%, although it is technically possible for a hero to have Necromancy skill above 100%.
+These rules in Shadow of Death are applied to every killed stack individually (in Horn of the Abyss the amount of creatures raised is calculated by the overall number of killed creatures), and always rounded towards 1.

 The health of the enemy creature killed affects the efficiency that it is revived as per table: